 Title: Y/601/1695 Understand How to Safeguard the Wellbeing of Children and Young People Level: 3 Credit value: 3 GLH: 25 Learning outcomes The learner will: Assessment criteria The learner can: Understand the main legislation, guidelines, policies and procedures for safeguarding children and young people 1.1.
 Outline current legislation, guidelines, policies and procedures within own UK Home Nation affecting the safeguarding of children and young people 1.2.
 Explain child protection within the wider concept of safeguarding children and young people 1.3.
 Analyse how national and local guidelines, policies and procedures for safeguarding affect day to day work with children and young people 1.4.
 Explain when and why inquiries and serious case reviews are required and how the sharing of the findings informs practice 1.5.
-Explain how the processes used by own work setting or service comply with legislation that covers data protection, information handling and sharing 2.
-Understand the importance of working in partnership with other organisations to safeguard children and young people 2.1.
+Explain how the processes used by own work setting or service comply with legislation that covers data protection, information handling and sharing Understand the importance of working in partnership with other organisations to safeguard children and young people 2.1.
 Explain the importance of safeguarding children and young people 2.2.
 Explain the importance of a child or young person centred approach 2.3.
 Explain what is meant by partnership working in the context of safeguarding 2.4.
-Describe the roles and responsibilities of the different organisations that may be involved when a child or young person has been abused or harmed 3.
-Understand the importance of ensuring children and young people's safety and protection in the work setting 3.1.
+Describe the roles and responsibilities of the different organisations that may be involved when a child or young person has been abused or harmed

+3. Understand the importance of ensuring children and young people's safety and protection in the work setting 3.1.
 Explain why it is important to ensure children and young people are protected from harm within the work setting 3.2.
-Explain policies and procedures that are in place to protect children and young people and adults who work with them
+Explain policies and procedures that are in place to protect children and young people and adults who work with them 3.3.

-3.3.
 Evaluate ways in which concerns about poor practice can be reported whilst ensuring that whistle blowers and those whose practice or behaviour is being questioned are protected 3.4.
-Explain how practitioners can take steps to protect themselves within their everyday practice in the work setting and on off site visits Understand how to respond to concerns that a child or young been abused or harmed 5.
-Understand how to respond to concerns that a child or young been bullied p evidence or 5.1.
-Explain different types of bullying and the 6.
-Understand how to work with young people to support their wellbeing children and 6.1.
-Explain how to support children and young 7.
-Understand the importance of children and young people
+Explain how practitioners can take steps to protect themselves within their everyday practice in the work setting and on off site visits 4.
+Understand how to respond to evidence or concerns that a child or young person has been abused or harmed 4.1.
+Describe the possible signs, symptoms, indicators and behaviours that may cause concern in the context of safeguarding 4.2.
+Describe the actions to take if a child or young person alleges harm or abuse in line with policies and procedures of own setting 4.3.
+Explain the rights that children, young people and their carers have in situations where harm or abuse is suspected or alleged 5.
+Understand how to respond to evidence or concerns that a child or young person has been bullied 5.1.
+Explain different types of bullying and the potential effects on children and young people 5.2.
+Outline the policies and procedures that should be followed in response to concerns or evidence of bullying and explain the reasons why they are in place 5.3.
+Explain how to support a child or young person and/or their family when bullying is suspected or alleged 6.
+Understand how to work with children and young people to support their safety and wellbeing 6.1.
+Explain how to support children and young people's self-confidence and self-esteem 6.2.
+Analyse the importance of supporting resilience in children and young people